 Where words come out from the depth of truth;

-Where tireless striving stretches its arms towards perfection;
+Where tireless striving stretches its arms toward perfection;

 Where the clear stream of reason has not lost its way